 Let’s Play: Dewey Aesthetics and the Elementary Art Room, published by the Philosophy of Education Society of Australasia.

-She recently presented her research on Social Class and the Art Room at the European Early Childhood Education Research Association Conference in Tallinn, Estonia.
+In the fall of 2013 she presented her research on Social Class and the Art Room at the European Early Childhood Education Research Association Conference in Tallinn, Estonia.